fabric/fabric/sites/docs/upgrading.rst

       - This isn't super likely to come back as its own CLI flag but it may well return as a configuration value.
     * - ``-t``/``--timeout`` controlling connection timeout
-      - Pending
+      - Ported
-      - Not ported yet.
+      - This is now part of the direct passthrough to Paramiko-level connection parameters, the ``connect_kwargs`` config value.
     * - ``-T``/``--command-timeout``
       - Pending
       - See notes in :ref:`upgrading-commands` around the ``timeout`` kwarg.